-\textbf{Symbolic Equivalence under a Rewrite System.} Rewrite rules are employed to simplify, rearrange, and reformulate expressions in tasks, such as code optimization and automated theorem proving~\citep{huet1980equations,DBLP:journals/pacmpl/NandiWZWSASGT21}.
-A rewrite system provides a systematic procedure for transforming expressions by replacing sub-expressions according to predefined patterns.
+\textbf{Symbolic Equivalence under a Rewrite System.} Rewrite rules are widely used to simplify, rearrange, and reformulate expressions in tasks such as code optimization and automated theorem proving~\citep{huet1980equations,DBLP:journals/pacmpl/NandiWZWSASGT21}.
+A rewrite system provides a principled procedure for transforming expressions by replacing sub-expressions according to predefined patterns.